Corporate Governance Statement

 Code of Ethics and Corporate Conduct

 Petsec has always placed great importance on the maintenance of high ethical standards.
 The Board has adopted a Code of Ethics and Corporate Conduct which is posted on the Company’s website.
-A similar document has been issued to all employees setting out the principles and standards with which they are expected to comply.
-Petsec participates in a “whistle-blower”programme with an independent third party which provides a means for staff to report any violation of the Company’s Code of Ethics and Corporate Conduct or other wrongdoing.
+A similar document has been issued to all employees setting out the Company values, principles and standards with which they are expected to comply.
+The Board has also adopted an Anti-bribery and Corruption Policy and a Whistle-blower Policy, which are posted on the Company’s website.

 4. Safeguarding Integrity in Financial Reporting

-The Audit Committee is comprised of two independent Directors, each with relevant financial and technical experience, and is chaired by Mr D A Mortimer.
+The Audit Committee is comprised of two independent Directors, each with relevant financial and technical experience, and is chaired by Mr Barry J Dawes.
 Details of the qualifications of the Audit Committee members are set out in the Directors’ Report.

 The responsibilities of the Audit Committee include the monitoring and review of the external audit function, management reporting and internal controls, integrity of financial reporting and risk management.
 The Committee’s Charter is posted on the Company’s website.
 The Audit Committee also appoints the auditor and monitors the 5-year audit partner rotation policy, as set out in the Company’s Appointment of External Auditor Policy posted on the website.